royneary/mod_push/README.md

 ```

 mod_push provides in-band configuration although not recommended by XEP-0357.
 In order to prevent privilege escalation as mentioned in the XEP subsequent enable requests are only allowed to disable options, not enable them.
 A fresh configuration is only possible after all push-enabled resources have been disabled.

+The response to an enable request with configuration form will include
+those values that have been accepted for the new configuration.

 ###App server configuration
 You can set up multiple app server backends for the different push